samof76/writtings/metric_hill_netdata_part1/README.md

 ### Play it!!!

 Now having understood the theoretical premise of what and how we are to achieve a centralized netdata, it worth taking that to a ride.
 The resources(self contained binaries) for the setup are availalble [here](https://github.com/samof76/writtings/tree/master/metric_hill_netdata_part1) at the `resources` directory.
 Now for the setup, we would require [`gorouter`](https://github.com/samof76/writtings/blob/master/metric_hill_netdata_part1/resources/gorouter?raw=true), [`gnatsd`](https://github.com/samof76/writtings/blob/master/metric_hill_netdata_part1/resources/gnatsd?raw=true) and [`nats-pub`](https://github.com/samof76/writtings/blob/master/metric_hill_netdata_part1/resources/nats-pub?raw=true), from that directory.
+This setup exercise is completely manual to understand the nuances.
+And all commands here are run on a Ubuntu 16.04 server.

 #### Supervised setup

 Always using process manager to manage long running process is an ideal mechanism.
-For this setup we would be using [supervisord](http://supervisord.org), to manage both Gorouter and Gnatsd, both running on the same machine.
-So lets first download these resources on the machine
+For this setup we would be using [supervisord](http://supervisord.org), to manage both Gorouter and Gnatsd,same machine.
+So lets first download these resources on to the machine which would run Gorouter.

+    $ # Download Gorouter
+    $ sudo wget -O /usr/bin/gorouter https://github.com/samof76/writtings/blob/master/metric_hill_netdata_part1/resources/gorouter?raw=true
+    $ sudo chmod +x /usr/bin/gorouter
+    $ # Download Gnatsd
+    $ sudo wget -O /usr/bin/gnatsd https://github.com/samof76/writtings/blob/master/metric_hill_netdata_part1/resources/gorouter?raw=true
+    $ sudo chmod +x /usr/bin/gnatsd

+Now we have Gorouter and Gnatsd in place on our machine, so off to setting up supervisord.
+Supervisord is program that manage multiple coworking or disparate long running processes, that you would like to put into the background.
+Supervisord also provide control center(CLI-based, `supervisorctl`), that allows you to manage the processes.
+Supervisord installation is simple.

+    $ sudo apt-get install python-pip python-setuptools
+    $ sudo pip install supervisor